RThaweewat/research-agent-api/README.md

 # 🤖 Research Agent API

 ## Overview

-The Research Agent API is a robust tool for extracting and synthesizing information from research documents.
-Designed for researchers, academics, and professionals, the API simplifies access to research papers, integrating general knowledge with document-specific details to provide clear and efficient responses.
+The Research Agent API helps you find and understand information from research documents.
+It’s made for researchers and professionals, combining general knowledge with specific details from documents to give clear and helpful answers.

 ## Key Features